 There are a few different ways to perform a task on macOS with elevated privileges.
 The simplest – and least secure – method to do this would be to prompt the user to authenticate when he opens the application, and then relaunch the application as the "root" user.
 The application would then have all of the privileges it needs.
 This would grant far too much privilege, though, because it also gives the user (or malware that is exploiting the application) privileged access to other users' files.

 A better way to securely acquire elevated privileges is to isolate the code that requires those privileges into a separate, "faceless" application.
 This is a common practice known as privilege separation.
 Even here, though, there is a right way and a wrong way for the isolated application to gain elevated privileges.
-The antiquated technique is for the parent application to ask for administrator authentication, then change the owner of the privileged application to the root user, then set a special mode on that application that allows that application to run with the privileges of the owner of the application (root).
-While this is a popular technique on Linux and much, much older versions of Mac OS X, there is still a significant potential vulnerability with this approach – any user can open that privileged application and potentially use it as a puppet to perform privileged tasks.
-Apple specifically discourages this practice:
+The antiquated technique is for the parent application to ask for administrator authentication, then launch the faceless application as root.
+Apple specifically discourages this practice as well.

 Adhering to a higher standard of security

 Starting in Mac OS X 10.6 (Snow Leopard), Apple introduced a more secure paradigm for performing tasks with elevated privileges.
 Rather than blindly granting privileged access to an application, developers can ask the system to install a "privileged helper tool". macOS then invokes the privileged helper tool on demand, and the calling application can only communicate with the helper when it has met stringent requirements:

 - The calling application and the privileged helper tool must be code signed (and valid)